Everything You Need to Know About Skylights

 Roof windows are literal windows in the ceiling and thermal blinds are a wonderful way to block light and heat from entering your home for these.
 When they're closed you can enjoy an overall reduction of heat of as much as 76%.

-Thermal blinds can be electric- or solar-powered or manual and are easily altered, so you can control how much light and heat is getting in.
-They're available in many different styles, too, so you're bound to find one that matches your home interiors.
+Thermal blinds can be electric, or solar-powered, or manual and are easily altered, so you can control how much light and heat are getting in.
+They're also available in many different styles, so you're bound to find one that matches your home interiors.

 UV Reflective Films